chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 layout: post
 categories: article

-date: 2016-05-04 01:00:00
+date: 2016-05-05 01:00:00

 title: Jekyll And Sass, Sitting in a Tree
-lede: I’ve been using Jekyll for over 2.5 years, and built some useful includes...
-TODO
+lede: I’ve been using Jekyll for over 2.5 years, and built a series of useful include components to help simplify and streamline my templating and authoring processes.
 tags:
 - jekyll
 - tutorials

-# shorturl: uanoe
+shorturl: 58xlz
 comments: true
 ---